SECONDARY SCHOOLS TOURNAMENT HUB

 - Zone 4 – Southern (South Island)

-A and AA teams are competing to gain a place at Nationals which is held in the first week of the October school holidays.
+AA teams are competing to gain a place at Nationals which is held in the first week of the October school holidays.
 Each Zone has a different number of teams that qualify for Nationals.
 Qualifying numbers can be found here.

-AA Premierships – These are tournaments for larger secondary schools around the country.
+AA Premierships are tournaments for larger secondary schools around the country.
 Schools should have a roll of more than 300 students* (in Years 9-13) for a single sex school, or more than 600 students* (in Years 9-13) for a co-ed school.
 The four tournaments available for ‘AA’ schools are:

 - Zone 1 – Northern (Northland and Auckland)